 - Additional points are awarded if you have a spouse or a common-law partner.

-4. Get a job offer:
+4. Get a job Offer

 - The Labour Market Impact Assessment must recognize the job offer.

-How is the CRS Score Calculated?
+How are the CRS Points Calculated?

-- Core Human Capital Factors
+1. Core Human Capital Factors

 The maximum points you can get based on your skills are:

-- 100 points for your age
+- 100 points for age

-- 140 points depending upon your qualification
+- 140 points on your qualification

-- 150 points in language proficiency
+- 150 points in language test proficiency

-2. Spouse or Common-law partner:
+2. Spouse or Common-law partner